David Briskin. Photo by Karolina Kuras.

 Danses Avec La Plume on Nijinsky in Paris

 Highly in demand internationally as a guest conductor, Mr. Briskin has appeared regularly with The Royal Ballet, Covent Garden, The Royal Swedish Ballet and The Royal Danish Ballet.
-He recently returned from San Francisco Ballet where he conducted three world premieres as part of the company's Unbound Festival.
-Next season he will return to Calgary Opera to conduct the Canadian premiere of Joby Talbot's first opera Everest.
+Last season, he conducted three world premieres as part of San Francisco Ballet’s Unbound Festival.
+He has recently conducted the Canadian premiere of Joby Talbot's Everest with Calgary Opera.

-Mr. Briskin has appeared with orchestras and opera companies throughout Europe, Asia and North America including the Pittsburgh, Detroit, Baltimore, Cincinnati Pops, Indianapolis, Windsor and Shanghai Symphony Orchestras, as well as Calgary Opera, Manitoba Opera, Opera Carolina, Lake George Opera and Sarasota Opera, among others.
+Next season, he will join Houston Ballet for their New York City Center season.
+Mr. Briskin has appeared with orchestras and opera companies throughout Europe, Asia and North America including the Pittsburgh, Detroit, Baltimore, Cincinnati Pops, Indianapolis, Windsor and Shanghai Symphony Orchestras, as well as Calgary Opera, Manitoba Opera, Opera Carolina, Lake George Opera and Sarasota Opera.

 The Winter's Tale